West London Extension Specialists

 Hayes, Hillingdon & Uxbridge

 1930s semi-detached and inter-war stock.
 Generous plots usually mean single storey rear extensions sail through permitted development.
-Our home territory, so site visits are same-day and material delivery from local builders' merchants is fast.
+Our home territory, so site visits are same-day and material delivery from local merchants is fast.

 TW3 · TW5 · TW7